pairwise-tech/pairwise/README.md

 # Welcome to Pairwise!

-**Pairwise** includes a Create React App client application, a NestJS server application, and other various services, all organized in a monorepo using Lerna.
+The **Pairwise** codebase includes a React app client application, a NestJS server application, and other various services, all organized in a monorepo using Lerna.

 ## Structure